Central Valley

 Driving South, you can find lots of deserted beaches, wildlife and small coastal towns.
 Reaching Playa Dominical you'll find again some hotels and cabins on the beach including the well known Hotel Villas Rio Mar located a little off the Beach on the Riverside.

+In Costa Rica most Beach Resorts and Hotels have different rates for High and Green Season.
+Some have in addition Peak Season Rates for Christmas, New Year and Easter Week.
+Vacationers that want to visit Costa Rica during this season and specially if they want to find accommodations in the more luxurious hotels and resorts, are well advised to make reservations ahaid of time (several month).
 The average temperatures on the beach are about 22ºC (72ºF) minimum and 32ºC (90ºF) maximum.
 The main activities here are observing White-faced Capuchin Monkeys, Motmots, Morphos and Manzanillos at Manuel Antonio National Park, Canopy Tours, and Horseback rides, tanning at the Beach or observing Crocodiles, Mangroves and lost of birds on River Tárcoles and Ara Macaws at the Carara National Park, Surfing at Jacó Beach of Playa Hermosa near Jacó, take Surf lessons in Playa Dominical or ride a horse into the magnificent sunsets.